labsyspharm/scimap/docs/Getting Started.md

 ## Data Loading and Integration 🔄

+SCIMAP operates on segmented single-cell data derived from imaging data using tools such as cellpose or MCMICRO.
+The essential inputs for SCIMAP are: (a) a single-cell expression matrix and (b) the X and Y coordinates for each cell.
+Additionally, multi-stack OME-TIFF or TIFF images can be optionally provided to enable visualization of the data analysis on the original raw images.

 Scimap champions the interoperability of single-cell analysis tools by embracing the `AnnData` data structure.
 This strategic choice allows seamless use of numerous single-cell analysis utilities alongside `AnnData`.

 ### The AnnData Framework 🧬